-Students from 4-year schools taking courses over the summer at CPCC can begin registering on Saturday, May 6th.
-Please review and complete the following steps, utilizing the links provided as necessary, in order to prepare for registration.
+Students from 4-year schools who take courses at CPCC in order to transfer those courses back to their home institution are considered visiting students.
+If you are a visiting student, please review and complete the following steps, utilizing the links provided as necessary, in order to prepare for registration.

 1) Review course description and check transferability

 The CPCC online college catalog can be accessed by clicking here for course titles and descriptions.
 It is important to make sure the class will transfer back to your college and count toward degree requirements.
 Please check with an academic advisor at your 4-year school regarding the transferability of CPCC courses.

 Click here to learn how to create a CPCC username and password.
 A username is needed to register for classes at CPCC.

 4) Confirm you have met the required prerequisites for the course